autopi-io/documentation/docs/getting_started/autopi_canfd_pro/user_guide.md

 Use filters to control which types of CAN frames are logged.
 This settings allow you to filter the type of data you want to be logged for your specific use case.

 :::note
-  If you set up decoder for your CAN logger, the filters are automatically applied even tho they are not visible in this step.
+  If you set up decoder for your CAN logger, the filters are automatically applied even tho they are not visible in this step.For this to work, it requires that it is enabled on the logger: `Automatically add pass filters for all DBC message identifiers`.
   :::

 **Scenario 1** - you have **enabled** the "Use external dump process" in the previous step and therefore your second step: Filters looks like this: